Attractions

 A neighbor and cousin of Bryce Canyon, Red Canyon has bright red cliffs, hoodoos and pines making this area of the Dixie National Forest a photographer’s paradise.
 Hiking, camping, biking, picnicking and horseback rides are popular.

-Image
+Placeholder Image

 Calf Creek Recreation Area

-A hike to the lower falls passes desert-varnished rock cliffs dotted with Indian ruins and rock art.
+A hike to the lower water falls passes desert-varnished rock cliffs dotted with Indian ruins and rock art.
 The cascading Lower Calf Creek Falls seems like it should be a mirage among the slickrock sandstone.
 Simply spectacular!
 The Calf Creek Recreation Area is part of the Grand Staircase-Escalante National Monument.

-Image
+Placeholder Image